agnescameron/underbelly-index/README.md

 This [planning document](https://docs.google.com/document/d/19hgyiGOLv-phFP9_WSznHAlesQ1EAPeSjfLXYy489I8/edit#) for Underbelly was originally produced in the context of recipes primarily, but its outline of steps can be more generally applied.
 In brief:

-* Search: what are the sources for this dataset that we'd like to scrape? are there external datasets that this could coexist with?
+* Search: what are the sources? are there external datasets?
 * Schematise: what is the schema for this dataset?
-* ↱ Parse ↴: which sources have been scraped?
+* ↱ Parse ↴: what data has been scraped?
 * Reconcile: how does this data map onto existing datasets?
 * Collect: is it all in one place?
 * Query: what questions does this collection answer?